Get University of Melbourne approval - Section contents

 The approval process

-Overseas study can be one of the highlights of a student's University experience.
-Making the right decision about where to go and what stage in your degree to travel can have a big impact on your experience.
+Overseas study can be one of the highlights of a student's university experience.
+Making the right decision about where to go and what stage in your degree to study overseas can have a big impact on your experience.
 This is why it can take some time for us to notify you of the outcome.
-Our assessments team works hard to dot the i's and cross the t's to make sure everything is in order before you travel.
+During assessment, our team works hard to dot the i's and cross the t's to make sure everything is in order before you travel.

 How your application is processed